 The valuation of the Company and Group's assets are subject to many other external economic and market factors.
-In recent years, the London real estate market has had to cope with fluctuations in demand caused by key events such as the 2008/2009 financial crisis, uncertainty in the Eurozone and the implications of the UK's withdrawal from the EU.
-The full impact of the Russian invasion of Ukraine and sanctions imposed on Russia as a consequence and of the coronavirus is not yet possible to predict.
-Any long term continuation of the pandemic will however inevitably affect short and medium term economic performance and confidence, with adverse implications for the property market.
+In recent years, the London real estate market has had to cope with fluctuations in demand caused by key events such as the 2008/2009 financial crisis, uncertainty in the Eurozone and the implications of the UK's withdrawal from the EU, the Russian invasion of Ukraine and sanctions imposed on Russia as a consequence.
+During the year, the rapid rise in interest rates has caused a significant turmoil to the debt and capital markets impacting adversely on investor confidence, whilst the longer term impact of Covid-19 on flexible working has prompted the tenants to review their requirements for office space.
+These factors have had negative implications for the investor sentiment towards property market and particularly office assets which has impacted the valuations at the year end.

 The real estate market has to date, however, been assisted by the depreciation of sterling since the EU referendum and the continuing presence of overseas investors attracted by the relative transparency of the real estate market in London which is still viewed as both relatively stable and secure.
-Previous Government announcements, in particular the changes to stamp duty underpinned continuing demand in the residential market and the value of the Group's development sites.
-Property valuations for office properties let on long leases to tenants with good covenants have remained relatively strong despite continuing economic uncertainties which are unhelpful to confidence across the wider real estate sector.

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2021